qemacs/qemacs/README.md

 pletion and history.

-- Can edit huge files (hundreds of megabytes) without delay, using a highly optimized internal representation and by mmapping large file.
+- Can edit huge files (hundreds of megabytes) without delay, using a highly optimized internal representation and memory mapping for large files.

 - Full Unicode support, including multi charset handling (8859-x, UTF8, SJIS, EUC-JP, ...) and bidirectional editing respecting